 The Dominican Republic is known for its beautiful sandy beaches and aqua water that caresses you as much as it washes over you.
 Sharing the island of Hispaniola with Haiti, the Dominican Republic is a popular travel destination because of its years round warmth and beautiful scenery.
-All-inclusive resorts pack the landscape offering fantastic activities food and other amenities.
-The ever-popular Punta Cana area is home to several of these all-inclusive resorts as well as a lot of the islands fantastic water activities.
+All-inclusive resorts pack the landscape offering fantastic activities, food, and other amenities.
+The ever-popular Punta Cana area is home to several of these all-inclusive resorts, as well as a lot of the island’s fantastic water activities.
 Scuba divers and snorkelers will enjoy the rainbow of colorful fish swimming below, providing a wonderland just below the surface.

 History buffs will enjoy Dominican Republic’s capital, Santo Domingo.
 The largest city in the Dominican Republic and, indeed, in the Caribbean as a whole, Santo Domingo is home to much of the Spanish colonial history that the island possesses.
 Christopher Columbus arrived there in 1492, but that was long after the Taino people called it home.
 The Spanish settled in the Dominican Republic in 1496.

 The Dominican Republic is unique in that it has the best of both worlds: a lively epicenter in Santo Domingo and tropical oases in Punta Cana and Puerto Plata.
-Nightlife is abundant in both areas, the food is meticulously prepared in West Indian, Spanish, and other international traditions, and the Merengue is out of this world.
+Nightlife is abundant in both areas, the food is meticulously prepared in West Indian, Spanish, and other international traditions, and the meringue is out of this world.
 Shopping for smokes and Dominican rum is the order of the day if those things tickle your fancy.
 You can even visit Santiago, the island’s cigar-making region.
 Amber jewelry and art galleries dot the landscape as well.
-You can also visit an interesting recreated 16th-century village Altos de Chavon which is located in La Romana.
+You can also visit an interesting recreated 16th century village Altos de Chavon which is located in La Romana.

 If you want to get away from it all and be pampered by attentive staff, swim the ocean blue, and understand what it truly means to be on vacation, the Dominican Republic will not disappoint.